 Are you missing a full set of teeth?
 Dr. Drew Shulman offers full dentures that can replace an upper or lower set of teeth.
 Whether you need to replace an old denture or want a full set of new teeth, we have options for you.
-Our advanced materials and dental techniques allow us to provide natural-looking dentures that resist stains and decay.
+Our office uses advanced materials and dental techniques to provide natural-looking dentures that resist stains and decay.

 Our modern dentures feel comfortable, look natural, and restore both form and function to your smile.
 If you’re looking for extra support, Dr. Shulman also offers permanent implant-supported dentures.
-Dental implants hold these dentures in place.
-They anchor the denture to your jaw for a stronger, more stable fit.
+Dental implants can anchor the denture to your jaw for a stronger and more stable fit.

 How Implant-Supported Dentures Work